 What can you do about trucks speeding on the 42nd Ave S Bridge and through the Allentown neighborhood?
 And relatedly, can you do more to enforce weight/speed restrictions on the bridge?

 The roads near and through Allentown, as well as heavily trafficked roads in many neighborhoods in Tukwila, are monitored to determine traffic patterns and usage.
-We have assigned a traffic engineer to begin evaluating the issues flagged by Allentown neighbors, most recently during the community Open House in July 2021.
-Our assessment includes collecting traffic data that will help us to identify issues with factors such as speed and weight limits, as well as solutions that could include safety measures like lighting, sidewalks, crosswalks, curbs, speed limits and enforcement, to help protect residents and drivers.
+The City has performed a traffic study for the Allentown neighborhood and other neighborhoods in the City.
+The assessment includes collecting traffic data that will help us to identify issues with factors such as speed and solutions that could include safety measures like lighting, sidewalks, crosswalks, curbs, speed limits and enforcement, to help protect residents and drivers.